sophacles/const-addrs/README.md

 [ipnetwork crate](https://crates.io/crates/ipnetwork) in your depdencies.
 These types can be turned off by disabling the `ipnet` feature (which is on by default)

+Note: using `macaddr::*` requires the
+[macaddr crate](https://crates.io/crates/macaddr) in your depdencies.
+These types can be turned off by disabling the `mac` feature (which is on by default)

 In all cases the expanded macro uses `const` constructors, allowing for simple string representations of network types without the cost of runtime parsing.